 One benefit of having YouTube videos on your blog is that they will visually look appealing to readers.
 This can bring in more viewers and hopefully more subscribers to your YouTube channel.

-When you have your own channel on YouTube you can promote your blog and create more traffic to your blog.
+When you have your channel on YouTube you can promote your blog and create more traffic to your blog.
+You may add your blog link in your descriptions so people can click and go read the full article there.

 Hence, this can earn you cash because YouTube shares its ad revenue with partners.
 You need a lot of hits and frequently added videos to qualify as a YouTube partner.